toddcf/code-snippets/git/git-essentials.md

 Here is one common branch configuration:

 1. A permanent "master" branch that production runs on.
 (Development work is not done on the master branch.)
 2. A branch for development.
+(Create additional branches off of this branch to create new features.)
-3. A branch for bug fixes.
+3. A branch for bug fixes / hotfixes.
+4. A "release" branch.

 When you want to make changes, you would create a branch off of either the development or bug-fix branch, make your changes on that branch, then merge it back into that branch.
 You would not branch directly off of the master branch.

+More detail and best practices: https://nvie.com/posts/a-successful-git-branching-model/

 ### Checkout